mendix/docs/content/refguide/sap/sap-odata-connector.md

 * Create a data model by inspecting the service metadata.
 The response from the service can be used in the [SAP OData Model Creator](https://sapodatamodelcreator.mendixcloud.com/) to generate a domain model which can be imported into your app.
 Instructions for doing this are in [How to Use the SAP OData Model Creator](/howto/sap/use-sap-odata-model-creator).

 {{% alert type="info" %}}
-In addition to the Domain Model, the OData Model Creator will also create two other items:
+In addition to the domain model, the OData Model Creator will also create two other items:

-* a constant with the name of the service which has the value of the Service Root URL for the SAP service you are using
+* A constant with the name of the service which has the value of the Service Root URL for the SAP service you are using
-* an enumeration (**EntitySetNames**) containing a list of all the entities in the entity model
+* An enumeration (**EntitySetNames**) containing a list of all the entities in the entity model
 {{% /alert %}}

 ![](attachments/sap-odata-connector/serviceroot.png)